 Let’s build a simple app that displays an image based on the selected city from a dropdown menu.

-[“Please select a city”, “New York City”, “Houston”, “Atlanta”, “San Diego”, “Miami”]
+[“Please select a city”, “New York City”, “Houston”, “Atlanta”, “San Diego”, “Miami”] - Add an Image control and set its

 Switch( Dropdown1.Selected.Value,